roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

  "I think I proved I'm not racist.
 Not anymore."
 I said.

  "You did, but you need to make it official.
 You need to vow to never fuck any white woman again.
 Not your wife.
 Not anybody.
 You are for black girls now.
 And to prove it, you need to find more black women.
 You need to pick up some black women and fucking rail them.
 Only then will you prove that you are not racist anymore.
 Can you do that for me?"
 Sydni said.
 I thought about it, and nodded in reply.
 "Good, because you are not going anywhere.
 You belong to us now.
 It will take years of reparations to make up for all that racism you showed us.
 The only way to make up for it is to become our slave.
 Cause we have fucked a lot of white guys in our time.
 A lot of white guys.
 And no one has kept up with us like you did.
 So you might as well agree to become our sex slave, cause we will be fucking you again, whether you want it or not."
 Sydni said sternly.
 I looked at her sprawled out form, and Monique's as well.
 Their statuesque bodies.
 Their huge black tits.
 They were so impressive.
 So imposing.
 You couldn't say no. I nodded as I gulped deeply.
 They smiled as I left the room.
-Report_Story #11
+1